LLNL/magpie/README.md

 Zeppelin - 0.5.6-incubating, 0.6.0, 0.6.1, 0.6.2, 0.7.0, 0.7.1, 0.7.2,
            0.7.3, 0.8.0

-Tachyon - 0.6.0+, 0.6.1+ [TachyonNote]

 [PigNote] - Default Pig build for versions 0.12.X is Hadoop 0.20 or
       1.X, so recompilation may be necessary depending on your environment.

-[TachyonNote] - Default Tachyon build is against Hadoop 1.0.4 and
-      Spark may be built against non-0.6.X builds.
-Recompilation of Tachyon & Spark may be needed depending on your environment.
-      See README for more details

 Older Supported Packages & Features
 -----------------------------------